gobicycle/bicycle/README.md

 The service has several mechanisms for notification of payments.
 These are webhooks and a AMQP (to RabbitMQ).
 Depending on the `DEPOSIT_SIDE_BALANCE` setting, a notification is received either about the payment to the deposit address, or about the withdrawal from the deposit to the hot wallet.
+Source address and comment returned if known.

 Message format when `DEPOSIT_SIDE_BALANCE` == true:
 ```json